RachelKoldenhoven/g19-RKoldenhoven-Unit1-Project/README.md

 ##Game Play
 For each new game, the cards will be dynamically added to the DOM in a random arragement.
 When a student clicks on two cards in a row that match, the pair of cards will disappear and they will earn a point.
 Play continues until all cards have disappeared.

+##Selecting Cards
+For the one-player version, the player can use a mouse/trackpad to navigate and choose a card by clicking on it.
+For the two-player version, each player will use assigned hot keys to move across the cards.

 ##Score
 When a matching pair of cards disappear, a point will be added to a score that is displayed under a player's username and icon.